solo-io/workshops/gloo-edge/gloo-edge/README.md

 ```

 This transformation is using a regular expression to extract the JWT token from the `cookie` header, creates a new `jwt` header that contains the token and removes the `cookie` header.

+As explained in previous Labs, Keycloak will return a JWT token, so we’ll use Gloo to extract some claims from this token and to create new headers corresponding to these claims.

+Finally, we’ll see how Gloo Edge RBAC rules can be created to leverage the claims contained in the JWT token.

+As you can see, the browser has sent the cookie as a header in the HTTP request.

+### Getting more details from token

+Gloo is able to perform advanced transformations of the request and response.

+Let’s modify the Virtual Service using the yaml below:

 Here is the output you should get if you refresh the web page: